 It isn’t all rosy though.
 Navigating which shows you can get where can be a royal pain in the ass.
 Some shows air the same season on Hulu as they do live.
 Some shows run a season behind.
 Some shows aren’t even available on Hulu at all.
 Premium movie channels like HBO are prevalent almost everywhere so they are relatively easy to find.
 Basically, you have to review all the shows you like or watch and chase them down.
 Once you get past that hurdle it’s pretty smooth sailing.
 And none of these services require a contract or commitment so you can add/remove anytime your favorite show airs.

 If you don’t mind commercials, Sling TV and/or Vue are probably the two best for choice and flexibility.
-Hulu is decent but lacking in many areas;however, it allows you to watch almost everything commercial free.3 YouTube TV is pretty basic but if you watch the basics you’re covered.
+Hulu is decent but lacking in many areas;however, it allows you to watch almost everything commercial free.
+A few of the most popular shows require you to watch a commercial before and after.
+YouTube TV is pretty basic but if you watch the basics you’re covered.
 I don’t know if it forces you to watch commercials or not as I didn’t try it out.
 It was missing several of my favorite channels.

 All things considered, I’m happy with the decision so far.
 I let Comcast overlap until I finalize whether Wave can deliver.
 The abrupt and jarring end to channel surfing is slowly wearing off.
 The are other ways to surf anyway and I’m happier with my options.

 So I’ve gotten more than a few questions about my opinion on the whole United debacle.
 I relented and commented on a few FB friend’s posts regarding it.
 I say relented because I pretty much avoid FB for anything other than fun chat and dog videos.
 It has become too toxic and successful discourse is rarely possible anymore.